Team building programs for campus and community groups

 - Climbing.
 Climbing can be done on our Alpine Tower or high ropes course, depending on your program goals, group size, and interest.
 The climbing wall has its own separate operating hours and is not typically included as part of a challenge course workshop.

 To reserve a Challenge Course program, complete the Program Request Form.
-The Assistant Director for Challenge Course Programs will reply to confirm a program, ask any follow-up questions, or suggest alternate dates.
+The Coordinator for Challenge Course and Climbing Wall will reply to confirm a program, ask any follow-up questions, or suggest alternate dates.
 This form allows us to design your program with your goals in mind.

 Once a program is confirmed, you will be emailed the Program Agreement and Group Leader Packet.
 The Agreement must be signed and returned (along with a deposit of 50% if a non-UMD group) by the dates indicated on the program agreement.